Gwion/gwion-plug/README.md

 make install
 ```

-will try to install the plugin in /usr/lib/Gwion/plug, which is the default place for a gwion plug.
+will try to install the plugin (a .so file) in /usr/lib/Gwion/plug, which is the default place for a gwion plug.
-this can be changed by editing include/defs.h in Gwion and rebuilding it.
+this behavior can be changed by editing include/defs.h in Gwion and rebuilding it.